 As per the City's Affordable Access to Recreation Strategy, community organizations leasing City space to provide recreation and leisure activities are encouraged to provide affordable access to programs.
-The Foundation has recognized the importance of providing affordable access to recreation and has announced that they will establish an endowment fund for those individuals who cannot afford to pay user fees.
+The Foundation has recognized the importance of providing affordable access to recreation and will establish an endowment fund for those individuals who cannot afford to pay user fees.
 The process will ensure for privacy and will not stigmatize any individual who requires assistance.